adropulic/phase2L1BTagAnalyzer/README.md

 nohup cmsRun test-Analyzer.py > logRun &
 ```

-The output file should have the name `analyzer_<keyword>.root`, where <keyword> describes the type of events in the input files, e.g. ttbar.
+The output file is written to the same directory (usually called `analyzer.root`).
+Rename it and save it to a folder (e.g. `outputs/`) and update a `README` in the folder that describes which miniAOD/FEVT files were input to the analyzer.

 # Plotting reconstructed jet properties
-To visualize the features of the reconstructed jets, use the `plotRecoJetProperties.C` macro to generate a .pdf.
-Make sure to update the input file path and the output .pdf name (near the end of the script).
+To plot histograms of the reconstructed jets' pT, Eta, Phi, and (up to 4) track impact parameters, with b-jets in red and non-b jets in blue, use `plotRecoJetProperties.C` macro with command line arguments to generate a .pdf.
 ```
 cd $CMSSW_BASE/src/L1Trigger/phase2L1BTagAnalyzer/btag_exercise/plot_jet_features/
-root -l plotRecoJetProperties.C
+root -l "plotRecoJetProperties.C(\"path/to/input/file.root\", \"outputname.pdf\")"

 ```

 # ROOT TMVA analysis